Is Psychosis A Lifelong Illness? Exploring The Facts

 Schizoaffective disorder

-• Schizoaffective bipolar type: This usually features extreme “highs” and episodes of mania, often alternating with episodes of major depression in addition to psychosis symptoms.
+• Schizoaffective bipolar type: This disorder usually features extreme “highs” and episodes of mania, often alternating with episodes of major depression in addition to psychosis symptoms.

 Delusional disorder

-Delusional disorder normally features the presence of “non-bizarre” delusions defined as those involving conditions that could realistically occur.
+Delusional disorder features the presence of “non-bizarre” delusions defined as those involving conditions that could realistically occur.
 For example, one may experience delusions that they’re being stalked or followed, have been betrayed by a loved one, or are living with a chronic disease.
 In delusional disorder, one or more delusions must be present for one month or more.
 Hallucinations aren’t usually the most prominent symptom, and sensory experiences tend to be associated with a corresponding delusion.

 Brief psychotic disorder

-As the name implies, brief psychotic disorder tends to be characterized by shorter episodes of psychosis, usually lasting for at least one day but less than one month.
+Brief psychotic disorder tends to be characterized by shorter episodes of psychosis, usually lasting for at least one day but less than one month.

 Other psychotic disorders